BU-CLOUD-F20/Securing_MS_Integrity/README.md

 Release #1 (due by Oct.1):

-In-toto and Tekton implementation.
+Presentation of the tools we are going to use.

 Release #2 (due by Oct.15):

-…
+In-toto and Tekton running side by side as two different entities in a demo example.

 Release #3 (due by Oct.29):

-…
+First effort to compine the two tools.

 Release #4 (due by Nov.12):

-…
+Hpefully a functional implementation of our project.

 Release #5 (due by Dec.3):

-A final version of this release.
+Final version.